Estimating average causal effects from patient trajectories: Problem Setup

 In the following, we review iterative G-computation \cite{vanderLaan.2018}, which is an iterative procedure that leverages Eq.~\eqref{eq:iterative_process} and Eq.~\eqref{eq:theta_iterativ} to estimate the expected potential outcome $\theta^a$ and, subsequently, the average causal effect $\psi$.
 Iterative G-computation estimates the conditional expectations $Q_t^{a}$ by using a regression model for all $t \in \{2, \dots, T+1\}$.
 Then, $\theta^a$ can be estimated by taking the empirical mean in Eq.~\eqref{eq:theta_iterativ}.
 The full algorithm is in Alg.~\ref{alg:iter_gcomp}.

-Iterative G-computation only requires estimating conditional expectations.
-This is usually an easier task as compared to estimating conditional distributions, which is done by other G-computation methods \cite{Robins.2009}.
-However, iterative G-computation in the above form is subject to drawbacks.
+Iterative G-computation in the above form is subject to drawbacks.
 In particular, one has to specify $T$ separate regression models that are trained separately.
 Each model uses the predictions of its already trained predecessor as training labels.
 This may lead to a training procedure which is comparatively unstable.
-The reason is that each training objective does not take into account how prediction errors propagate through time.
-For example, a model $\hat{Q}_{T+1}(\cdot)$ could generate predictions that approximate $Y_{T+1}$ well (leading to a small regression objective) but that cause other models $\hat{Q}_{t+1}(\cdot)$ for $t < T$ to become unstable.
-However, when training $\hat{Q}_{t+1}(\cdot)$, the model $\hat{Q}_{T+1}(\cdot)$ is already fixed and cannot be trained anymore.

-\textbf{Need for an end-to-end model}: We postulate that an end-to-end model overcome the above drawbacks.
+\textbf{Need for an end-to-end model}: We postulate that an end-to-end model that learns all regression models jointly should overcome the above drawbacks.
 In particular, an end-to-end model can share information across time steps and, thereby, should be able to generate more accurate estimates for time-varying ACEs.
 Motivated by this, our end-to-end model learns all parameters jointly.